Dermot Healy (1947-2014)

 His prose books include Banished Misfortune (stories), The Bend for Home (memoir) and novels Fighting with Shadows, A Goat’s Song, Sudden Times and Long Time, No See (selected for the International IMPAC Literary Award).

 He wrote and directed plays, including The Long Swim, On Broken Wings and Mister Staines, and wrote the screenplay for Our Boys, directed by Cathal Black.

 Dermot Healy won the Hennessy Award (1974 and 1976), the Tom Gallon Award (1983), and the Encore Award (1995).
 In 2011, he was shortlisted for the Poetry Now Award for his 2010 poetry collection, A Fool’s Errand.

-Dermot Healy lived in Ballyconnell, County Sligo until his sudden death, aged 66, on 29 June 2014.
+Dermot Healy lived in Ballyconnell, County Sligo until his sudden death, aged 66, in 2014.

 Dermot Healy Titles